The Earth Wide Open

 Prepare to Experience the Earth Wide Open

 You have found the official website for the Memphis Mineral, Fossil and Jewelry Show.
-The Show, which is cancelled this year, offers everyone the opportunity to experience the Earth WIDE OPEN.
+The Show offers everyone the opportunity to experience the Earth WIDE OPEN.
 Where else can you come find a one-stop-shop for dioptase, dinosaurs and diamonds for a whole weekend right here in Memphis?
 There is just no better way to complete your Earth Day celebration than to see what is inside!
-Check back for more announcements regarding the cancellation.

-The April 25-26 Memphis Mineral, Fossil and Jewelry Show has been cancelled.
+The Memphis Mineral, Fossil and Jewelry Show will be back at the Agricenter

 Memphis Archaeological and Geological Society - (M.A.G.S.)